 3. The Mahjong

 This is a new and clean boutique hostel.
 The neighborhood is quiet, and you’re close to both the mountains and coast here.
-There’s no metro (it’s coming soon, though), so you need to learn the bus system.
-Still, it’s just a 15-minute bus ride to downtown.
+It’s just a 15-minute bus ride to downtown though.
 The deluxe beds are comfy, cozy, and spacious, and the dorm beds are pod-style so you can have a good night’s rest.
 There is a large common area, kitchen facilities, and daily events, including city walks!